yankikalfa/yanki/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: I am a third year PhD student focusing on empirical asset pricing.
+description: I am a PhD candidate focusing on empirical asset pricing.
 I am interested in financial econometrics and machine learning.
-My current research is about firm profitability forecasts and its implications for asset prices.
+My research is about the differences in industry profits and returns, and why certain indsutries offer higher returns.
 image_left: false
 images:
 - img/IMG_0153.png